elisa-tech/wg-aerospace/demos/Readme.md

 ## Development

-The [Development Guide](docs/Development.md) is a good place to start if you need to get a shell within our environment to debug or expand on the demostration material.
+The [Development Guide](docs/Development.md) is a good place to start if you need to get a shell within our environment to debug or expand on the demonstration material.

+The demos use a few pre-built [Embedded Environments](docs/embedded-environments/Readme.md).
+Each demo is assembled using the necessary tooling and base images.

 ## Contributing